the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/EditExample2.png)

-Once the command has been entered, the `Result Display` shows the result of your command and the Kanbug tracker has been updated with the updated name, description as well as priority.
+Once the command has been entered, the result display shows the result of your command and the Kanbug tracker has been updated with the updated name, description as well as priority.

 Example 2: Perhaps then you tried some ways to fix it that didn't work so you want to add a `note` of **Tried a fix using iterator, did not work**.
 This is how you can do it: